 If MPLS is used end to end from access nodes in one aggregation area to another access node in another aggregation area, a unified and predictable control plane reduces the troubleshooting time as well.

 It is predictable because the MPLS control plane is robust,mature and highly available.
 If you don’t use MPLS in the access networks, you would deal with Spanning Tree, G.8032,REP protocols in the access layer.
-I’ll talk about these in a separate article.

 Many of the access layer protocols for the ethernet have good resiliency characteristics.
 When the MPLS is introduced to the access networks, this ability should be maintained.